 This note sets out information, including as contained in the Statutes and Rules of the IPU, on the nature and process for the election of the President.
-It will be complemented by the relevant decisions of the Executive Committee.

 The President of the Inter-Parliamentary Union is the political head of the organization.
-The President chairs the Governing Council and the Executive Committee, which in turn guide and monitor all aspects of IPU work The President chairs IPU statutory meetings and represents the organization at global events.
+The President chairs the Governing Council and the Executive Committee, which in turn guide and monitor all aspects of IPU work.
+The President chairs IPU statutory meetings and represents the organization at global events.

-The Council elects the IPU President for a term of three years.
+The Council elects the IPU President for a term of three years at the second Assembly of the year.
 According to the IPU Statutes and Rules, "the retiring President shall not be eligible for re-election for three years and shall be replaced by a person belonging to another Parliament.
 An endeavour will be made to ensure a regular rotation between the different geopolitical groups".